MartinKierkegaard/CoffeeShopConsoleAppNet60/README.md

 Also implement the constructor at the specialized classes.

-The price method have to handle the discount for the coffee, so the price is correct If the discount is bigger than 5 kr.
-Raise an exception
+The price method have to handle the discount for the coffee, so the price is correct.
+If the discount is bigger than 5 kr. then raise an exception eg. ArgumentOutOfRangeException.

 ```mermaid